docker/docs/content/manuals/desktop/use-desktop/resource-saver.md

-If the values available aren't sufficient for your needs, you can reconfigure it to any value, as long as the value is larger than 30 seconds, by changing `autoPauseTimeoutSeconds` in the Docker Desktop `settings-store.json` file:
+If the values available aren't sufficient for your needs, you can reconfigure it to any value, as long as the value is larger than 30 seconds, by changing `autoPauseTimeoutSeconds` in the Docker Desktop `settings-store.json` file (or `settings.json` for Docker Desktop versions 4.34 and earlier):

   - Mac: `~/Library/Group Containers/group.com.docker/settings-store.json`
   - Windows: `C:\Users\[USERNAME]\AppData\Roaming\Docker\settings-store.json`